Penalty given after five seconds sparks Tanzania win

-World Cup: penalty given after five seconds sparks Tanzania win
+World Cup: Penalty given after five seconds sparks Tanzania win

 Last updated on .From the section Sport Africa

-Tanzania earned one of the fastest penalties in international football history when Simon Msuva was fouled after just four seconds against Madagascar, with the resulting spot-kick converted en route to a 3-2 win.
+Tanzania earned one of the fastest penalties in football history when Simon Msuva was fouled after just four seconds against Madagascar, with the resulting spot-kick converted on their way to a 3-2 win.

 Msuva latched onto a hopeful punt forward after Tanzania kicked off before being felled on the edge of the box by onrushing Madagascar goalkeeper Melvin Adrien.